 For more information about the UNCSA admissions process, please contact the Office of Admissions at email email@example.com or 336-770-3290.
 For questions about the high school academic admissions review specifically, please contact Jeff Morgan, Assistant Dean of the High School Academic Program at email: firstname.lastname@example.org.

-For more information about the liberal arts admissions review, please contact Dean Wilcox, Interim Dean of Liberal Arts, at email firstname.lastname@example.org.
+For more information about the liberal arts admissions review, please contact Dean Wilcox, Dean of Liberal Arts and Graduate Studies, at email email@example.com.

 Applicants should submit all required application documentation preferably before the audition or interview date.
-The academic review cannot be completed until all materials are in; incomplete files are generally recommended for admission to the arts diploma program until missing materials are submitted.
+The academic review cannot be completed until all materials are recieved.
+Students in the Arts Certificate program are prohibited from registering for Liberal Arts courses.

 Notification of applicable transfer credit, Advanced Placement or International Baccalaureate credit will be made during the orientation period, when course planning for the year occurs.
 These credits are officially awarded subsequent to the successful completion of one term at UNCSA.